tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ![schema](doc/straightserial.jpg)

-This direct connection can be set to higher baudrate then the path thru IO expander.
-Tested is 115200 baud.

-The hardware activation of the direct connection can help with serial flashing of esp firmware of seemingly bricked Uno WiFi.
+The hardware activation of the direct connection can help with serial flashing of esp firmware of seemingly 'bricked' Uno WiFi.

 #### Changed firmware